hamiltlr/dotfiles/README.md

   | `zoom+MouseButton2` | Quits Magnifier                                               |

   Note: `zoom` here refers to the zoom button on my mouse (Logitech Performance MX)

+## freshtomato_update.sh
+A simple script to check for updates to my router firmware (FreshTomato) and post a message in Discord when a new version is detected.